 Model Systems are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
 These specialized programs of care are available in the areas of spinal cord injury (SCI), traumatic brain injury (TBI) and burn injury.

-The aim is to provide high quality research and patient care to improve the health and overall quality of life of people with TBI, SCI and burn injuries.
+research and patient care to improve the health and overall quality of life of people with TBI, SCI and burn injuries.
 Facilities receive a 5 percent bonus if they have one or more model system designations awarded by NIDILRR.